Take NaKu or leave it!

 Example of artificial grass

-Many will not be aware of this, but artificial turf on our sports fields are huge sources of microplastic emissions.
-With artificial turf, a special rubber granulate is used as bedding.
-This rubber granulate consists of small plastic particles that are sprinkled into the artificial turf surface.
-Due to the weather, wind, rain, etc., this rubber granulate is removed from the artificial turf and thus ends up in the environment as microplastics.
+This rubber granulate consists of small plastic particles that are sprinkled into the artificial turf.
+Weather conditions, wind, rain, etc., erode this rubber granulate from the artificial turf and thus enter the environment as microplastics.

 A study by ICF and Eunomia for the European Commission assumes that 18.000 to 72.000 tons of microplastic emissions are caused by artificial turf every year.
 With more than 50.000 artificial turfs laid in the EU, this amounts to an annual loss of between 350 and 1.400 kg per artificial turf.